 Normative reality relativism is the view that what is real is somehow relative to a framework.
 But what could this mean?
 Perhaps in some sense we use concepts to construct the world, but no one supposes that the world is literally composed of concepts.
 It is tempting, an often best, to regard talk of social construction as a metaphor that is meant to suggest some less hyperbolic doctrine, e.g, that people with quite different concepts will think about things in different ways.

-INDEPENDENT VARIABLES: RELATIVE TO WHAT?
+6.8 INDEPENDENT VARIABLES: RELATIVE TO WHAT?

 Language religion and culture are important variable for relativism.
-Greak philosopher relative to each individual's belief.
+Greak philosopher Protagoras declared that man is the measure of all things.
+Plato interpreted that each truth is relative to each individual's belief.
 The independent is relative to each individual's belief.
-The independent variables are a) Language b) Culture c) Historical period d) Innate cognitive Architecture e) Religion f) Scientific frameworks.
+The independent variables are a) Language

+- a) Language

+- b) Culture

+- c) Historical period

+- d) Innate cognitive Architecture

+- e) Religion

+- f) Scientific frameworks.